Are there any benefits to Inflation? for one it can be used for Wealth Creation

 Eagle eyes looking at the above money supply chart may see a little “hook” at the end of the graph.
 Is that a downturn in the most recent money supply data?
 Let’s zoom in and see.

 Why is the money supply falling?
-It seems that nobody really knows for sure but there are probably a number of causes relating to overcapacity, global competition, trade deficits, bubbles bursting, etc. Maybe the country just can’t take on any more debt.
+It seems that nobody knows for sure, but there are probably some causes relating to overcapacity, global competition, trade deficits, bubbles bursting, etc. Maybe the country just can’t take on any more debt.

 What is the Fed to do?
 Unfortunately, they have already exhausted almost all of the tools at their disposal to “reinflate” the system.
 They have reduced interest rates to near record low levels in an effort to entice even more borrowing.
 But as we have seen, more borrowing only increases the strain on the system and the Fed is near the end of its effectiveness using its conventional policy tools.
 They have threatened to go “unconventional” using untried and aggressive tactics but this will only further weaken an already battered US dollar and may destabilize financial markets.
 The Fed is in a box and there is little left for them to do except to jawbone the economy into recovery.

 It seems that we are near an endgame of some sort.
 There are people who think that it will end in hyperinflation and those who argue for deflation.
 It’s possible that we may experience both simultaneously in different markets.
 The debt situation can only be resolved by either depreciating the currency (inflation) or liquidating the debt (deflation).
 Investors must prepare for either scenario.
 This is why many thoughtful advisors are stressing the need for some precious metals and hard assets as part of a sound portfolio.
 These are the few asset classes that will weather this storm.
 Wealth Creation might not be an easy concept, but one should allocate some funds to precious metals, just in case we have a black swan type event.